-New York Harbor is making a comeback and the signs are all around.
-According to the city’s most recent Harbor Survey Report, the Harbor is cleaner now than at any time in the last 100 years.
-Continued improvements to wastewater handling and treatment are chiefly responsible for continued improvements to water quality, which have led to increased recreational opportunities such as swimming and fishing.
-The New York City Department of Environmental Protection conducts numerous programs designed to maintain this trend.
-DEP operates 14 wastewater treatment plants that together treat around 1.3 billion gallons of wastewater and biosolids each day, and the agency also employs a fleet of boats that are used to monitor the waters and the shoreline for water quality and sources of pollution.
+New York Harbor is cleaner now than at any time in the last 100 years!
+Continued improvements to wastewater handling and treatment are chiefly responsible for continued improvements to harbor water quality, which have led to increased recreational opportunities such as swimming and fishing.
+We conduct numerous programs designed to maintain this trend.
+We operate 14 wastewater treatment plants that together treat around 1.3 billion gallons of wastewater and biosolids each day.
+We also employ a fleet of boats that are used to monitor the waters and shoreline for water quality and sources of pollution.

 Harbor Water Sampling Locations and Data